Supply Chain Sustainability: A Key to Success for Indian MSMEs. By CA. Balaji Padmanabhan

 Even if not mandatory today, embracing sustainability helps:

-Improve cost efficiency (less energy, waste, and rework)
+Improve cost efficiency by reducing energy, waste, and the need for rework.

-Attract investors or lenders who now prefer ESG-compliant businesses
+Attract investors or lenders who prefer ESG-compliant businesses.

-Start with ZED Certification (Zero Defect Zero Effect) – it's a Government of India initiative for MSMEs to move towards sustainability, get subsidies, and improve quality + compliance.
+Begin with ZED Certification (Zero Defect Zero Effect) – it's a Government of India initiative for MSMEs that promotes sustainability, offers subsidies, and enhances compliance and quality.

 Comments